ananthasaic/RISC-V-MYTH-W/README.md

 # RISC-V-MYTH-W

-"Started with Implementing a TL Verilog in Makerchip"
+"Started with Implementing a TL-Verilog in Makerchip"

 1) Non-pipelined calculator